 If the correct questions are asked by the mental health professional, and the hoarder is open about the problem, then the diagnosis can be given.
 However, often the hoarding is not discovered by the mental health professional in the initial sessions, if ever, because the hoarder does not want to discuss the issue.
 The individual may only discuss symptoms related to the hoarding, such as depression, guilt, fear, loneliness, or anxiety.

-If the mental health professional knows that the individual has a hoarding disorder, or has a suspicion, the individual may be asked to complete one or more assessment scale to confirm a diagnosis of hoarding disorder.
-The clinical assessment tools used are the Saving Inventory-Revised (SIR), the Hoarding Rating Scale (HRS), and the Clutter Image Rating (CIR).5
+If the mental health professional knows that the individual has a hoarding disorder, or has a suspicion, the individual may be asked to complete an assessment scale to confirm a diagnosis of hoarding disorder.
+Common clinical assessment tools used are the Saving Inventory-Revised (SIR), the Hoarding Rating Scale (HRS), and the Clutter Image Rating (CIR).9

 It is extremely helpful when possible for a family member or friend to join in the initial assessment session so that an accurate diagnosis can be identified as early as possible.
 The friend or family member can objectively report the status of the hoarder’s living space, and to the extent to which the clutter is interfering with the person’s life.
 Photographs of every part of the hoarder’s living space is also most helpful for an accurate diagnosis.